+I am crowded with stories.
 I have lived my whole life in a crowded suburb of a busy metropolis.
 What I make up in opportunities, I lack in inspiration.
 The real struggle underlying the fights for space, time & money is keeping your spirit alive.
 It is eroded, drop by drop, cell by cell, in mundane ways every day.

 But I found my way to deal with this in the same mundane that we assume destroys the grandeur of an interesting life.
 Spiritual lessons don’t hang around, ripe for the picking from Bodhi trees here.
 Meanings of kindness, companionship & camaraderie have to be deciphered between the mayhem of traffic signals & car horns.
 Romance & nostalgia must be distilled from the sewage of commercialism.
 Yes, it helps to be next to the sea.
 Some days it is my only saving grace.